facelessuser/RegReplace/docs/src/markdown/usage.md

     To enable such features as case insensitivity or dotall, see [Re's documentation][re].
 If you've enabled the use of the [Regex][regex] library, see [Regex's documentation][regex].

     Please note in the documentation the slight syntax differences in each regular expression library.
 Regex and Backrefs (with Regex or Re) handles things like `#!py3 r'\u0057'` in a replace template and converts it to Unicode, while Re will not and requires something like `#!py3 "\u0057"` to represent Unicode (note that one is using Python raw strings and the other is not).
-What this means in respect to RegReplace is that for Re you may have to use actual Unicode characters or represent Unicode in the JSON settings file different; for Regex, you can use `#!js "\\u0057"`, and in Re you will have to use `#!js "\u0057"` (JSON's notation for a literal Unicode character).
+What this means in respect to RegReplace is that for Re you may have to use actual Unicode characters or represent Unicode in the JSON settings file differently; for Regex, you can use `#!js "\\u0057"`, and in Re you will have to use `#!js "\u0057"` (JSON's notation for a literal Unicode character).
 There is one exception with Regex though: "format" replace (without Backrefs) will not handle `#!js "\\u0057"`, and it will not handle `#!js "\\n"`, but will also need literal characters like `#!js "\u0057"` and `#!js "\n"`.

 ## Create Find and Replace Sequences

-To use, replacements must be defined in the `reg_replace_rules.sublime-settings` file.
+In order to use them, replacements must be defined in the `reg_replace_rules.sublime-settings` file.

-There are two types of rules that can be created: scope rules (with optional scope qualifiers) or scope searches that apply regular expressions to the targeted scopes.
+There are two types of rules that can be created: scope rules (with optional scope qualifiers) and scope searches that apply regular expressions to the targeted scopes.
 We will call these **regex** and **scope regex** rules respectively.

-**Regex** rules use regular expressions to find regions, and then you can use scopes to qualify the regions before applying the replace.
+**Regex** rules use regular expressions to find regions, and then you can use scopes to qualify the regions before applying the replacements.
 These rules can use the following options:

 ```js
     /*